MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 set the .glb as editable

-temporary openning a .glb and search through the node properties can help when you need to set stuff dynamically through code
+temporary openning a .glb and search through the node properties can help when you need to set stuff dynamically through code ^also the most reliable way to see the results of a .tres shader (ShaderMaterial)

 ### Materials